 Mr. Everitt acquired a plot of industrial land in Victoria, Australia for A\$350,000 in October 2017.
-In July 2018, Mr. Everitt sold such plot of industrial land to MediPharm Labs Australia (which he owns 20% of) for A\$350,000 for use as MediPharm Labs Australia's prospective facility location.
+In July 2018, Mr. Everitt sold such plot of industrial land to MediPharm Labs Australia for A\$350,000 for use as MediPharm Labs Australia's prospective facility location.